huaszu/mental-health-exercises-project/README.md

 ## Possible Future Features

+- Allow user to sign in with Google
 - Enhance push notification content with clickable link that brings user to exercise and reminder of how many days have passed
 - Give user access to individual user administrative page that shows which exercises they have notifications enabled for and lets user turn off any specific notification series
 - Improve organization in user's view of past responses and offer insights to user about their writings